Social MediaRight of PublicityMotion Picture &

 Television ProductionCopyrightLitigationIFTA ArbitrationDefamationLoan Out Company

 It happens all too often – people enter into contracts yet fail to follow through on their obligations.
-When a contract doesn’t play out as planned, what sorts of remedies are available to injured parties?
-The obvious answer is a breach of contract lawsuit.
-This, then, bears the question – when can you sue for breach of contract?
+When a contract doesn’t play out as planned, when should you sue for breach of contract?

 The first issue here is whether a contract was formed at all.
 A contract is “a voluntary and lawful agreement, by competent parties, for a good consideration, to do or not do a specified thing.”
 Robinson v.
 Magee, 9 Cal.
 81, 83 (1858).
 Hopefully this is clear; if you have a signed contract in writing, this is a simple element to determine.